uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ## Re-applying textures

-The above barrel should have imported fairly easily, but often the materials wont import quite so easily and need to be re-applied.
-This can happen with models created with textures Unity does not recognise.
+The above barrel should have imported fairly easily, but often the materials wont import properly and need to be re-applied.
+This can happen with models created with textures Unity does not recognise or if you download models with seperate textures.

 I have downloaded a dog model from Sketchfab and uploaded it to Blackboard.

-If you unzip it you can see that the textures come through separately.
+If you unzip it you can see that the textures come through separately from the fbx file.

 - Import the fbx and textures into a new folder in Unity